bempp/bempp-cl/joss/paper.md

 included in the `bempp.api.operators.potential` and `bempp.api.operators.far_field` submodules.

 ## Further information
-The [Bempp-cl repository](https://github.com/bempp/bempp-cl) contains a growing list of example Jupyter notebooks.
-Moreover, on the [Bempp hompepage](https://bempp.com) an in-development Bempp-cl handbook is hosted that contains details about the functionality of Bempp-cl.
+Full documentation of the library, including a number of example Jupyter notebooks, can be found online at ``bempp.com`` and in in the in-development Bempp Handbook [@bempphandbook].

 # Acknowledgements
 We would like to thank the Exafmm team [@exafmm], and here in particular Lorena Barba and Tingyu Wang for their efforts to